My secret to teaching reading is through hands on learning activities and games.

 What you'll need-

 Version 1, Letters and Letter Sounds:

 On the Post-its, write the letters your child is learning.
-If you're just starting out, start with the letters of their name.
+If you're child is just starting to recognize letters, I recommend starting with the letters of their name.

 Invite your child to play:

-"I've hidden a special object under one of these container.
+Say, "I've hidden a special object under one of these containers.
 Before you check under the container you must read the letter or word on that container's note."

 Remind your child to read the letter or word before they can look under the container for the hidden object.